AWS Environments

 Configure AWS Credentials

 You can grant Control Hub access to your AWS account using a manual cross-account role or access keys.
 Control Hub uses the credentials to access and provision resources in your Amazon VPC.
-StreamSets recommends that you use a cross-account role for production.
+Use a cross-account role for production.

-Important: Configuring AWS credentials requires logging into StreamSets to retrieve information generated for the organization.
-If you have not yet joined the StreamSets organization, ask your organization administrator to invite you.
+Important: Configuring AWS credentials requires logging into IBM StreamSets to retrieve information generated for the organization.
+If you have not yet joined the organization, ask your organization administrator to invite you.

 Complete the following steps to configure manual AWS credentials for Control Hub: